 What are Brain Injury Symptoms?

-How Can a Brain Impact Work and What are Necessary Restrictions?
+How Can a Brain Injury Impact Work, and What are Necessary Restrictions?

 The medical evaluation should inform specific work restrictions to prevent exacerbating the injury.
 These might include: